 How can we help?

-The team attends community based events where they are available to answer any questions you may have about working with us.
-If individuals are interested in pursuing a career with us we are able to take their details in order to discuss future employment opportunities with West Mercia Police.
+When available, team also attends community-based events and careers fairs, where they are available to answer any questions you may have about working with us.
+If individuals are interested in pursuing a career with us, we are able to take their details in order to discuss future employment opportunities with West Mercia Police.

 How can you get this help?

-As vacancies arise, our human resources team can offer tailored assistance.
+As vacancies arise, our Positive Action team can offer tailored assistance.
 We recognise that everyone is different and want to help you, according to your needs.
+For more information on how we can support you, please email [email protected].